elastic/integrations/packages/osquery_manager/docs/README.md

 }
 ```

+### Upgrade osquery versions
+The [osquery version](https://github.com/osquery/osquery/releases) available on an Elastic Agent is tied to the version of Osquery Beat on the Agent.
+When a new osquery version is released, we do our best to test and verify the impact of the update, then upgrade the osquery version available in Osquery Beat.
+To get the latest version of Osquery Beat, [upgrade your Elastic Agent](https://www.elastic.co/guide/en/fleet/master/upgrade-elastic-agent.html).

+### Debug issues
+If you encounter issues when using Osquery Manager, you can find relevant logs for the elastic-agent and Osquerybeat in the installed agent directory, which will look similar to the example paths below.
+Adjust the agent path as needed for your setup.
+- `/data/elastic-agent-054e22/logs/elastic-agent-json.log-*`
+- `/data/elastic-agent-054e22/logs/default/osquerybeat-json.log`

+To get more details in the logs, you can change the agent logging level to debug:
+1. From Kibana, go to **Fleet > Agents**, then select the agent you want to debug.
+2. From the bottom of the **Logs** tab, change the **Agent logging level** to **debug**, then click **Apply changes**.

+This updates `agent.logging.level` in the `fleet.yml` file and sets the logging level to `debug`.

 ### Exported Fields
+This section describes the fields that can be returned in osquery results.
+Note the following about osquery fields:
+- Some fields list multiple descriptions because the one that applies depends on which table was queried.
+For example, a result stored in the `osquery.autoupdate` field may represent a response from the `firefox_addons` table or the `windows_security_center` table.
+- In the cases where a field name is associated with more than one osquery table, we have made a best guess at what the data `type` should be.
+In the cases where it is unknown, the data type is set as a keyword object.

+For more information about osquery tables, see the [osquery schema documentation](https://osquery.io/schema/).

 | Field | Description | Type |
 |---|---|---|
 | **@timestamp** | Date/time when the event originated.
 This is the date/time extracted from the event, typically representing when the event was generated by the source.
 If the event source has no original timestamp, this value is typically populated by the first time the event was received by the pipeline.
 Required field for all events. | date |